siondw/sbhq-react/Project-Specs.md

 1. **Frontend**:
    - **React**: For building a responsive, real-time user interface.
 2. **Backend**:
-   - **Firebase Realtime Database**: For handling real-time updates for lobbies, questions, submissions, and results.
+   - **Supabase**: For handling real-time updates for lobbies, questions, submissions, and results.
-   - **Firebase Authentication**: For secure user login and registration.
+   - **Supabase Authentication**: For secure user login and registration.
-   - **Firebase Functions (Optional / Likely not needed)**: For server-side logic, such as result processing or analytics.
+   - **Supabase Functions (Optional / Likely not needed)**: For server-side logic, such as result processing or analytics.
 3. **Development Tools**:
    - **Version Control**: Using GitHub/Git for collaboration and tracking.